kyungyunlee/fundamentals_of_reinforcement_learning/Course1/week2.md

 Exceptions

+* When the task doesn't meet the markov property

 * When there is no clear reward for every action
 * If there are no discrete "states" or stages
 * If multiple actions lead to a reward or one action influences multiple rewards in different ways